 Some people with very mild orthodontic issues may be eligible for single arch Invisalign depending on their case and how it may affect their overall bite.
 And, because fewer aligners are needed for the shorter Invisalign Lite treatment, the cost is lower than Comprehensive treatment.

 Another difference between Invisalign Lite and Comprehensive is that with the Lite package there is less flexibility for Invisalign refinements and additional treatment if you aren't happy with the end results.
 Comprehensive treatment, on the other hand, includes any additional sets of aligners needed to get completely satisfactory results.

 With both types, your dentist may need to fit some small attachments to your teeth to help keep the aligners in place and move teeth more effectively.
 These are made from a tooth-coloured composite and designed to be as inconspicuous as possible.

-Here is a summary of the differences between Invisalign Full, Lite and i7:
+Here is a summary of the differences between Invisalign Comprehensive, Lite and Express: